 It’s safe to say that you learn a lot once you move out of your family home and have to live independently.
-Once you have to become the one responsible for paying for your rent, utilities and everything else that comes with living by your own means, only then do we truly realise how expensive everything really is!
+Once you have to become the one responsible for paying for your rent, utilities and everything else that comes with living by your own means, only then do we truly realise how expensive everything really is and how managing your finances is vital to make sure you have enough money to the end of the month.
 In order for you to live comfortably and save money, we have come up with some useful tips that will really help you improve the way you manage your money.

 - Unplug appliances